 Cast Iron Steak Recipe with Mustard and Smoked Paprika

-If you’re craving steak, make this cast iron steak recipe with mustard and smoked paprika.
+If you’re wondering how to broil steak, try this cast iron steak recipe with mustard and smoked paprika.
 The 30-minute marinade imparts intensely delicious smoky and savory flavors to the dish, without hours of preparation.

 I love the smoky flavor that the smoked paprika brings to this dish, without the use of liquid smoke.
 Smoked paprika is a Spanish spice, made from pimiento peppers that are smoked and dried over an oak fire.
-A little bit of Spanish paprika goes a long way.
+Keep in mind that the flavor of Spanish paprika is very concentrated, so a little bit goes a long way.
 Combined with Dijon mustard, garlic, and sherry vinegar in this recipe, the flavors create a perfectly balanced dish.

 Cast Iron Steak with Mustard and Smoked Paprika

 - Mince garlic and whisk together with remaining ingredients.
-Marinate steak for 30 minutes.
+Rub mixture all over steak and marinate for 30 minutes, or up to 24 hours.

 - Preheat broiler to high, with oven shelf positioned 5-6 inches below.
 Preheat a 10" or 12" cast iron skillet in oven for 5-7 minutes.
 If all the steak won't fit in one pan, do it in batches.

 - Carefully remove cast iron skillet from oven, and drop in steak.
-Cook for 2 minutes per side, until internal temperature reaches 125 degrees F for medium rare, or 130 degrees F for medium.
+Return to oven.
+Cook for 2 minutes per side, until the internal temperature reaches 125 degrees F for medium rare, or 130 degrees F for medium.
 Be sure to let the steak rest for 10 minutes after pulling from the oven, then slice.